AbrolKaran/ColorSwitch/README.md

 # ColorSwitch
-Created by Rachita Saha and Karan Abrol for Advanced Programming Project at IIIT-Delhi.
+Created by @rachita19082 and @AbrolKaran for Advanced Programming Project at IIIT-Delhi.

 This is a replica of the famous gaming app Color Switch implemented using Java and JavaFX.